Aortic Fellowship Programme

 Who is the Fellowship aimed at?

-The grant funding is open to all vascular surgeons who are members of the Society (except the “medical student” category), from trainees to experienced vascular surgeons willing to improve their skills in aortic surgery.
-Self-funded applicants do not need to be a member.
+The Fellowship is aimed at all vascular surgeons, from trainees to experienced vascular surgeons willing to improve their skills in aortic surgery.

 The programme aims to provide comprehensive, unbiased, hands-on training in aortic surgery across Europe.
 Designed for vascular surgeons of all levels, the Fellowship focuses on enhancing both foundational and advanced skills in treating aortic diseases.